 So no worries on either score, and can we please just ease up on the Watergate thing.

-Nonetheless, what about the calls for Sessions’ resignation, as he is clearly guilty of perjury?
+Nonetheless, what about the calls for Sessions’ resignation, on the basis of his alleged perjury?

 Shortly after Sessions recused himself, we contacted newly-appointed Education Secretary Betsy DeVos for her insights.